g4ndalfTheCreator/secure-temp-humidity-monitoring-system/README.md

 - [Google](#https://www.google.com) For general instructions how to setup a proxy like Nginx
 - You can copy the example (and secure) nginx configuration file from the central_server_nginx_config -> /etc/nginx/sites-enabled at the server
+- For ease of access it might be a good idea to setup a DNS server so accessing your instace is a lot easier

+NOTE: This step is not mandatory, but extremely recomended

 ## 4. Security Features and Implementations
 The system has many levels of security.
 Majority of the security relies on the encryption of the data and certificates.
 The system implements the following security features: